Has your employee made a sexual harassment complaint?

 We are here to help

-Justitia offer a suite of services for employers to help ensure they provide safe and healthy and workplaces and handle complaints appropriately.
+Justitia offers a suite of services for employers to ensure they handle complaints appropriately and provide safe and healthy and workplaces.
 Our services include training and upskilling inhouse teams in relation to workplace investigations, reviewing the effectiveness of policies and procedures, and coaching inhouse investigators whilst they navigate complex cases.
 In our practice we also have an interest in early complaint assessment to explore alternatives to investigations, where appropriate.